-After exhaustive analysis of more than 70 devices across consumer, military, criminal, and open-source domains — spanning EncroChat, Meshtastic, Bittium, Sectra Tiger, and dozens more — the maximum overlap found in any single device is three out of six.
+After analyzing more than 70 devices across consumer, military, and open-source domains, the maximum feature overlap found in any single product is three out of six.
+SimpleGo is designed to achieve all six.

-Four cryptographically independent encryption envelopes around every single message: Double Ratchet E2E with post-quantum Kyber, per-queue NaCl, server-to-recipient NaCl, and onion forwarding layer.
-Three additional TLS 1.3 tunnels protect transport.
-No other messaging system implements this.
+Four cryptographically independent envelopes around every message: Double Ratchet with post-quantum hybrid key exchange, per-queue NaCl, server-to-recipient NaCl, and onion forwarding.
+Plus three additional TLS 1.3 tunnels for transport.

 World First in HardwareNo Android.
 No Linux.
 No smartphone OS.
-Runs directly on the microcontroller via FreeRTOS with ~50,000 lines of C — three orders of magnitude less code than a phone.
+Runs directly on the microcontroller via FreeRTOS with approximately 50,000 lines of C - three orders of magnitude less code than a phone.

-✓ ImplementedNo cellular baseband with DMA access running proprietary firmware.
-Eliminates the entire class of baseband vulnerabilities documented in BASECOMP (USENIX '23).
+ImplementedNo cellular baseband with DMA access running proprietary firmware.
+Eliminates the entire class of baseband vulnerabilities that affect every smartphone on the market.

-✓ By DesignNo user IDs, phone numbers, or usernames.
+By DesignNo user IDs, phone numbers, or usernames.
 Communication uses ephemeral unidirectional queues.
-No party — including the server — can correlate senders and recipients.
+No party - including relay servers - can correlate senders and recipients.

-Never Done BeforeSoftware under AGPL-3.0, hardware under CERN-OHL-W-2.0.
-Audit every line, verify every trace, build your own.
-No black boxes.
-No trust required.
+Novel ConceptSoftware under AGPL-3.0, hardware under CERN-OHL-W-2.0.
+Audit every line of code, verify every PCB trace, build your own.
+No black boxes, no trust assumptions.

 | Aspect | Smartphone | SimpleGo Device |